norcams/docs-enduser/docs/ssh.rst

   uiouser@login.uio.no's password:
   ubuntu@2001:700:2:8301::1265: Permission denied (publickey).

-But what about the SSH key.
+But what about the SSH key?
 You still need to provide the ssh key if it's not the default, as the example above shows.
 You may give the key on command line as described above, or you can specify the key in the
 config: